Year of entry 2024

-- Advance your knowledge and skills in critical areas sought after in industry, including food processing, food biotechnology, microbiological and chemical food safety and the impacts of food processing on nutritional quality.
+- Advance your knowledge and skills in critical areas sought after in industry, including food processing, food biotechnology and food product design.

-- Conduct your own individual research project as part of your course and gain industry experience in investigating an exciting real-world problem, mirroring the type of work you’ll be conducting in your professional career.
+- Conduct your own independent research project as part of your course and gain industry experience in investigating an exciting real-world problem, mirroring the type of work you’ll be conducting in your professional career.

-- Experience excellent practical and theoretical teaching delivered by internationally renowned expert academics working at the forefront of their fields with strong industrial links.
+- Experience excellent practical and theoretical teaching delivered by a programme team with a wealth of expertise and strong industrial links.

-- Access specialist facilities, including industry-grade equipment for investigating the colloidal nature of foods, small and wide-angle X-ray scattering equipment (SAXs & WAXS), electron microscopy facilities, texture analysers, tribometers and HPLC and GC analytical equipment.
+- Access specialist facilities, including computerised sensory testing and electron microscopy facilities, texture analysers, tribometers as well as HPLC and GC analytical equipment.

-- Enhance your career prospects and join our successful alumni who have pursued careers in some of the most revered institutions in industry worldwide including Unilever, Korea Food Research Institute and Wm Morrison Supermarkets Plc.
+- Enhance your career prospects and join our successful alumni who have pursued careers in revered institutions worldwide including Unilever, Korea Food Research Institute and Wm Morrison Supermarkets Plc.

 - Master the most up-to-date practices and techniques recognised in industry on a course that has been directly informed and advised by the Industrial Advisory Board.